Vinegar Weed Killer Recipe-just the facts

 So, what is an avid gardener to do?
 I don’t want to spend my precious gardening hours pulling weeds!

 This dilemma is what prompted me to investigate the recipes for vinegar weed killers I have seen advertised over the past couple of years.
-My first try with the original recipe for homemade week killer was unimpressive.
+My first try with the original homemade week killer recipe was unimpressive.
 Sure, the weeds turned a little brown, but there wasn’t the dramatic ‘weed demise’ that I was looking for and was used to with the commercial weed killers.

 What I’ve Learned About Homemade Weed Killers